New Zealand–Philippines relations: State visits

 In October 2012, President Benigno Aquino III made a state visit to New Zealand.
 He witnessed the signing of three bilateral agreements meant to further strengthen diplomatic relations between Manila and Wellington.
 The signing followed a bilateral meeting between President Aquino and Prime Minister John Key, both held at the Parliament Building.
 The accords deal with a reciprocal working holiday scheme, defense cooperation and geothermal energy.

 In April 2024, Prime Minister Christopher Luxon paid an official visit to the Philippines as part of a "very deliberate" foreign policy reset meant to shore up Southeast Asia's strategic and commercial importance to New Zealand.
 Luxon along with Filipino-New Zealander MP Paulo Garcia met with President Bongbong Marcos to discuss bilateral defence, trade, people-to-people, and climate cooperation.
 Luxon and Marcos agreed to upgrade the bilateral relationship to a "comprehensive partnership" by 2026.
 They also committed to finalizing a visiting forces agreement, which was eventually signed in April 2025.

+In July 2026, New Zealand and the Philippines established their comprehensive partnership.
+It provided for deeper cooperation in political engagement; defence, security and maritime affairs; trade and economic relations; and people-to-people links.